egonw/cdkbook/writingApps.md

 program can look like.
 This book is not about Java programming, and therefore did not introduce those aspects of using the CDK.
 Nevertheless, this section gives a brief introduction on how to write a Java application, a BeanShell script, and a Groovy script.
-Most code snippets in this book are actually Groovy scripts, but [this repository](https://egonw.github.io/chempyformatics/) has some Jupyter notebook examples.

 ## A (Very) Basic Java Application

-Given you already downloaded the [CDK jar](https://github.com/cdk/cdk/releases/tag/cdk-2.8) file, or compiled it from scratch, consider the following piece of Java source code:
+Given you already downloaded the [CDK jar](https://github.com/cdk/cdk/releases/tag/cdk-2.9) file, or compiled it from scratch, consider the following piece of Java source code: